antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Suggesting therapy
 ---------------------

-* With the current new knowledge you derived above, can you think of a strategy to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
+* With the current new knowledge that you derived above, can you think of a strategy to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
 This is an open question, so be creative, you might find something interesting!
 If you want, you can follow the suggestions below.

 * Use the button of 1.9 to perform a differential expression analysis.
 This time explore other gene categories that could be interesting for drug development.
 Look at the expression profiles of some genes of your choice.
   * Hint: There is a category "drugtargets" in R2 to select druggable proteins; you can select this in the same dropdown where the TF selection was done.